 Dependent on the filtering mechanisms, one or more solutions can be presented to the operator to resolve the network incident quickly.
 As confidence grows within the operations staff on the accuracy of the solutions presented, control sequences can be implemented on multiple control actions, further accelerating the resolution of the incident.

-What I have learnt over the years, though, if an integrated control room environment is not considered at an early enough phase of any project, then the decision is usually already made for the authority, with the risk to program and costs being too high.
+What I have learnt over the years, though, is that if an integrated control room environment is not considered at an early enough phase of any project, then the decision is usually already made for the authority, with the risk to programme and costs being too high.

 Like all good projects, the first step is a clear and agreed set of user requirements.
 From these user requirements, consideration should then be given as to whether integrated control room functionality best meets the client’s needs.

 If this is done early enough in the project cycle, the integration risks can be mitigated, hopefully leading to the realisation of effective control room integration with the rail authority reaping the benefit for years to come.